Q: This will be my first time riding at a racetrack, besides my motorcycle and riding gear what else should I bring to the track?

 Q: Can I set up my pits the night before a trackday?

 A: OPP Trackdays customers are welcome to set up their pits after 5:00pm the night before a trackday.
-The Area 27 gate is scheduled to close at 9:00pm.
+The Area 27 gate is closed at 6:00pm SHARP.

 Q: Can I camp or stay in my motorhome / trailer overnight?